KamalKant-Tech/KamalKant-Tech/README.md

 ## I'm a Software Developer!
 - 🌱 I know Golang, Php, NodeJs and Front End.
+- 🎯 Familiarity and background in using AWS, Docker, and Kubernetes.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
-- ⚡ Fun fact: I love to draw and Cycling
+- ⚡ Fun fact: I love to draw and Cycling.
 - 😊 Happy to help

 ### Connect with me: